Otto von Guericke: Merging of his scientific and political careers

 His scientific and diplomatic pursuits finally intersected when, at the Reichstag in Ratisbon in 1654, he was invited to demonstrate his experiments on the vacuum before the highest dignitaries of the Holy Roman Empire.
-He built a vacuum pump, pumped air out of a two joined magdeburg hemispheres, attached a team of horses to each side, and had them pull.
+He built a vacuum pump, pumped air out of two joined Magdeburg hemispheres, attached a team of horses to each side, and had them pull.
 He demonstrated this again to the King of Prussia in 1663 and was awarded a lifetime pension.
 One of these dignitaries, the Archbishop Elector Johann Philipp von Schönborn, bought von Guericke's apparatus from him and had it sent to his Jesuit College at Würzburg.
 One of the professors at the College, Fr.
 Gaspar Schott, entered into friendly correspondence with von Guericke and thus it was that, at the age of 55, von Guericke's work was first published as an Appendix to a book by Fr.
 Schott – Mechanica Hydraulico-pneumatica – published in 1657.
 This book came to the attention of Robert Boyle who, stimulated by it, embarked on his own experiments on air pressure and the vacuum, and in 1660 published New Experiments Physico-Mechanical touching the Spring of Air and its Effects.
 The following year this was translated into Latin and, made aware of it in correspondence with Fr.
 Schott, von Guericke acquired a copy.

 In the decade following the first publication of his own work von Guericke, in addition to his diplomatic and administrative commitments, was scientifically very active.
-He embarked upon his Magnum Opus — Ottonis de Guericke Experimenta Nova (ut vocantur) Magdeburgica de Vacuo Spatio — which as well as a detailed account of his experiments on the vacuum, contains his pioneering electrostatic experiments in which electrostatic repulsion was demonstrated for the first time and he sets out his theologically based view of the nature of space, but there are also contemporary arguments that he did not conceptualise these demonstrations as electrical.
-In the Preface to the Reader he claims to have finished the book on March 14, 1663, though publication was delayed for another nine years until 1672.
-In 1664, his work again appeared in print, again through the good offices of Kaspar Schott, the first section of whose book Technica Curiosa, titled Mirabilia Magdeburgica, was dedicated to von Guericke's work.
-The earliest reference to the celebrated Magdeburg hemispheres experiment is on page 39 of the Technica Curiosa, where Schott notes that von Guericke had mentioned them in a letter of July 22, 1656.
-Schott goes on to quote a subsequent letter of von Guericke of August 4, 1657, in which he states that he now had carried out the experiment, at considerable cost, with 12 horses.
+He embarked upon his Magnum Opus—Ottonis de Guericke Experimenta Nova (ut vocantur) Magdeburgica de Vacuo Spatio—which as well as a detailed account of his experiments on the vacuum, contains his pioneering electrostatic experiments in which electrostatic repulsion was demonstrated for the first time and he sets out his theologically based view of the nature of space, but there are also contemporary arguments that he did not conceptualise these demonstrations as electrical.
+In the Preface to the Reader he claims to have finished the book on 14 March 1663, though publication was delayed for another nine years until 1672.
+In 1664, his work again appeared in print, again through the good offices of Gaspar Schott, the first section of whose book Technica Curiosa, titled Mirabilia Magdeburgica, was dedicated to von Guericke's work.
+The earliest reference to the celebrated Magdeburg hemispheres experiment is on page 39 of the Technica Curiosa, where Schott notes that von Guericke had mentioned them in a letter of 22 July 1656.
+Schott goes on to quote a subsequent letter of von Guericke of 4 August 1657, in which he states that he now had carried out the experiment, at considerable cost, with 12 horses.